judahcodingatgithub/sql_retail_sales/README.md

 ✅ **Exploratory Analysis** – Gives insights into customers, products, and transactions.
 ✅ **Business Insights** – Identifies top-selling categories, customer behaviors, and revenue trends.

-Would you like any modifications or further breakdowns? 😊